letan127/drawback/README.md

-# drawing-jamboard
+# drawback
-Online, collaborative whiteboard written in Angular.
+This is a copy of the original Drawback app, which is an online, collaborative whiteboard written in Angular.

 ## Setup
 ### Local